 How to Decorate a Drip Cake

-My main concern, when decorating this caramel shortbread cake, was the caramel sauce bleeding too far into the centre of the cake, and interfering with the chocolate ganache.
+My main concern, when decorating this millionaire cake, was the caramel sauce bleeding too far into the centre of the cake, and interfering with the chocolate ganache.

 I wanted neat sections of both, so here is what I did: